Limited Budget? Small Space? Open Floor Plan? Here’s How to Incorporate a Large TV in Your Home

 But by mounting your TV in between built-ins, you can keep the walls clean and open while still having ample room to store everything you need.
 If you have the space, you can mount the TV inside the built-in for an even lower profile.
 Consider painting the backs of the built-ins to help avoid harsh contrasts and create a more soothing tone across the room.

 The wall-mounted TV in this room blends in with the wall.
-Installed between vertical shelving in a built-in storage unit, the TV becomes even more inconspiuous with the addition of "kid art" that surrounds it.
-The seating is arranged so that everyone has a good view of the TV when it's on, though (courtesy Jeffers Design Group)!
+Installed between vertical shelving in a built-in storage unit, the TV becomes even more inconspiuous with the addition of art that surrounds it (photo credit: André François McKenzie on Unsplash).

 Soften the Transition from TV to Wall